ibm-cloud-docs/vmwaresolutions/services/mcv_addviewdeleteclusters.md

 3. Click the **Infrastructure** tab and click **Create** on the upper right of the **Gateway clusters** table.
 4. On the **Create cluster** page, select the data center to host the cluster, then enter the cluster name.
 5. Select the amount of **RAM** and the **Number of bare metal servers**.
-6. On the **Summary** pane, verify the cluster configuration before you add the cluster.
+6. On the **Summary** panel, verify the cluster configuration before you add the cluster.
    1. Review the settings for the cluster.
    2. Review the estimated price of the cluster.
 Click **Pricing details** to generate a PDF summary.
 To save or print your order summary, click the **Print** or the **Download** icon ![Download icon](../../icons/download.svg "Download") on the upper right of the PDF window.
    3. Click the link or links of the terms that apply to your order, and confirm that you agree with these terms before you add the cluster.